hyprwm/hyprland-wiki/pages/FAQ/_index.md

 socat - "UNIX-CONNECT:/tmp/hypr/${HYPRLAND_INSTANCE_SIGNATURE}/.socket2.sock" | while read -r line; do handle "$line"; done
 ```

-if you want workspaces 1 2 4 5 to go to monitor 1 when connecting it.
+This makes workspaces 1, 2, 4, and 5 go to monitor 1 when connecting it.

 Please note this requires `socat` to be installed.